-Children who may have identifiable behaviour difficulties such as those associated with Special Educational Needs; Autistic Spectrum Disorder (ASD) or any undiagnosed but identified behaviour difficulties will be treated in ways advised by specialists in this field.
+Children who may have identifiable behaviour difficulties such as those associated with Special Educational Needs and Disabilities; Autistic Spectrum Disorder (ASD), experiencing a mental health problem or be at risk of developing one, or any undiagnosed but identified behaviour difficulties will be treated in ways advised by specialists in this field.
 It is often possible to identify reasons for behaviour and put strategies in place to deal with it.
+We will also consider our duties under the Equality Act 2010 in relation to making reasonable adjustments and our Public Sector Equality Duty.
+By planning positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children, and agreeing them with parents, and where necessary, the Virtual Head teacher for children looked or previously looked after, we can reduce the occurrence of challenging behaviour and the need to use reasonable force.